googleapis/google-cloud-node/handwritten/storage/samples/README.md

-### Download a File in Chunks Utilzing Transfer Manager
+### Download a File in Chunks With Transfer Manager

 Downloads a single file in in chunks in parallel utilizing transfer manager.